Nutella Ice Cream (No Cook, Eggless, Small Batch)

 It’s used the same way as peanut butter – on sandwiches, with a spoon, in cookies, in frosting, with a spoon.
 Pretty much you consume Nutella with a spoon, but it’s more fun in ice cream.

-The easiest way to churn ice cream is with an ice cream maker.
-I own this red 1.5 quart ice cream maker.
+The easiest way to churn your Nutella ice cream recipe is with an ice cream maker.
+I own this 1.5 quart ice cream maker.

 Although you can buy smaller models, I like having the option to scale up or down, depending on the occasion.
 You never know when you might need to make a quart for an ice cream cake or for a party.